At SF Bayview town hall meeting, anger erupts as police show footage of an unarmed man

-Police have not yet found evidence that the 42-year-old man who an officer shot and killed last Friday after he stole a lottery van was armed, Capt.
-Valerie Matthews of the SFPD Major Crimes Unit told some 100 community members on Thursday at True Faith Church in the Bayview.
+Police have not yet found evidence that the 42-year-old man shot and killed by a San Francisco Police Department office last Friday was armed, Capt.
+Valerie Matthews of the SFPD Major Crimes Unit told some 100 community members Thursday at True Hope Church in the Bayview.

 Most of all, they challenged Police Chief Bill Scott, repeatedly asking the same question in different ways: what are you, as a reformer, going to do about this?